rhindli/utils/scloud/ReplaceJarLibWithNewerVersion/ReadMe.txt

 cd <JarAnalyzer folder>
 ./runxmlsummary.sh

+When prompted for parameters fill in the following:\

+Please enter input directory name: /path/to/the/jars/folder/created/at/step/1 Please enter output file name: path/to/the/file/that/will/be/created

 This will create an xml file with all the dependencies between jars.

 Note: runxmlsummary.sh is not in the original archive of JarAnalyzer.
 It was created manually and added to the archive.
 Take care in case you get a newer version of JarAnalyzer.